melowntech/workshop/tutorials/gpx-viewer.rst

         map.hover(coords[0], coords[1], true);
     }

-You are probably curious about the third parameter in the 'hover' method.
+You are probably wondering about the third parameter in the 'hover' method.
 We need to generate hover events even when the cursor is not moving, which is what the parameter does when its value is 'true'.
 When the cursor leaves the map we pass 'false' to stop generating hover events.

 Now we have the callback function onFeatureHover which is called when the cursor hovers over the track.
 What is next?
 We have to figure out which part of the track is hovered.
 The function onFeatureHover is called with an event parameter that contains additional information.
-This information contains property named 'element' which is the index of the hovered line segment.
+This information contains a property named 'element' which is the index of the hovered line segment.
 Note that the style layer of the feature needs to have the property 'advanced-hit' = true for this to work.

 To get a precise location and distance of the cursor on the track we use the getRelationToCanvasPoint method, which returns information where the cursor is located on the line segment.
 This information contains the distance property which has values from 0 (line segment start) to 1 (line segment end).
 We multiply this value by line segment length (obtained by getPathLengthToElement method) and add that value to the total path length to the segment (also obtained by getPathLengthToElement).
 When we know the total distance to the point on the track we can get the coordinates of this point by the getPathPoint method.
 We don't strictly need to use this function to get the coordinates, because getRelationToCanvasPoint returns these as well, but this is sort of a double check.